Reading Time: 3 minutes

 - If option 1 is not available, go alone for an extended visit if you have to, but ideally, take the family along if they’re going to relocate with you.

-What to Look for During a Pre-Relocation City Test Drive
+What to Look for During a Pre-Relocation Visit to a New City

-- Book sufficient leave to allow you to do important research, while still having time to just relax and “feel” the new city.
+- Book sufficient leave to allow you to do important research, while still having time to just relax and “feel” the new city before moving there.

-- Research the various places you want to visit, such as potential workplaces, neighborhoods, schools and recreational spots and obtain maps, if need be.
+- Research the various places you want to visit, such as potential workplaces, neighborhoods, schools, and recreational sports, and obtain maps, if need be.

 - If you’re looking for a new job, be sure to schedule your interviews for the time you’re in the city.